When home sellers are planning to put their homes on the market, how do they make them the best homes available in the neighborhood?

 Technology has changed, and marketing has changed significantly

 Let's face it, here in the 21st century marketing is about online presence and exposure.
-The old days of putting up a for-sale sign, listing on the MLS, and holding an open house to sell the home are long gone.
+The old days of putting up a for-sale sign, house on the MLS, and holding an open house to sell the home are long gone.

 Make sure that the agent that you are hiring to sell your home has the plan to market your home to get the most exposure for your home in order to attract the most buyers.
 Or you could simply call us, The Smith Team at Your Home Sold Guaranteed Realty.
 We have over 57,000 buyers in our database as a result of our amazing marketing systems.
 In fact, we might already have a buyer for your home.